whatisjasongoldstein/scruffy-video/README.markdown

 To install, `pip install git+https://github.com/whatisjasongoldstein/scruffy-video.git#egg=scruffy-video`

 The rest should be pretty self-explanatory: import functions, pass in a Vimeo or YouTube link, and get back useful things.

+YouTube now requires at API key, which is lame.